pirocorp/Notes/TSQL.md

     - No partial dependencies
     - Each column has a unique name.
     - The order of rows doesn't matter.
-   - II NF
-    - All from I NF.

 	| StudentId | SubjectId | Mark | Teacher |